Valeros-LD/valeros-NDE/README.md

-# Valeros - Flexible heritage data browser
+# Valeros - Reusable, flexible heritage data browser

 > [!WARNING]
 > This project is currently in active development and not yet ready for production use.